Home Newsmakers What Fasting Means for One OD Student

 What Fasting Means for One OD Student

-A photo of Kashifa AnsariMuslims all over the world are coming to the end of Ramadan, a holy month in the Islamic calendar where many Muslims fast from sunrise to sunset for 30 days.
+A photo of Kashifa AnsariMuslims all over the world are reaching the end of Ramadan, a holy month in the Islamic calendar where many Muslims fast from sunrise to sunset for 30 days.
 Kashifa Ansari, a fourth-year optometry student at the Illinois College of Optometry, has been honoring the tradition for more than 10 years.
 It’s both a refreshing and trying time, she says, especially while attending school and completing clinicals.
 She will be graduating in May 2023, then will be an ocular disease and low vision resident at the Jesse Brown and Edward Hines Jr. VA Medical Centers in Chicago.

 Ansari started fasting while attending an Islamic middle school.
 This includes not eating or drinking anything from dawn to sunset, plus some other restraints.
 The change in schedule and the physical challenge to the body have taught Ansari to make adjustments to her schedule.
 She tends to study at night, after she has broken her fast.
 And sometimes her clinical schedule delays her ability to break the fast at sunset, as she prefers to complete the encounters with the last patients of the day.